Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### Question 46

-Which tool should be recommended to address concerns about sensitive information in the sales process?
+Which tool should be **recommended to address concerns about sensitive information in the sales process**?

 - A the Analytics tab in Microsoft Copilot Studio
 - B Model Context Protocol (MCP)